To the applicants to the BIG PhD program :

-NOTE: Please read the instructions on what to send.
-If you do not send the requested items, you will not receive a reply.
-Please note '[POSTDOC]' or '[GRAD]' in the subject line.
+NOTE: Please note '[POSTDOC]' or '[GRAD]' in the subject line.
 If you do not hear back in one week, feel free to send a reminder.
 Mass emails that do not meet basic requirements will not be acknowledged.

-An ideal candidate will have a Ph.D. in computational biology/bioinformatics/computer science or another quantitative field as well as excellent programming and communication skills.
+An ideal candidate will have a PhD in computational biology/bioinformatics/computer science/statistics or another quantitative field, as well as excellent programming and communication skills.
 Substantial experience in analysis of high-throughput sequencing data is highly desirable.
-We are particularly interested in hiring at least one fellow with a rigorous statistical background.
+We are particularly interested in hiring at least one fellow with a rigorous statistics background.
 Those with an outstanding record in a quantitative field without significant exposure to biology may also be considered.
-Exceptional bioinformaticians with interests not specifically mentioned above are also encouraged to apply.

 Undergraduate Research Assistants (MIT UROP or Harvard):

 Multiple positions are open for undergraduates throughout the year.
-A 10-hour commitment during the term and full-time commitment during summer are required.
+A 10-hour commitment during school year and a full-time commitment during summer are required.
 Strong quantitative background and substantial programming experience are essential.
-Underclassmen with such experience are welcome to apply.
 You may also be interested in the Summer Institute in Bioinformatics and Integrative Genomics at Harvard-MIT Health, Science and Technology.
 There are no internship positions for foreign students.